 Wi-Fi and NFC are hardly news in 2014 but some companies like Sony implement it better.
 Pairing the A5000 with your smartphone is easy.
 Basic Wi-Fi just takes about a minute as you enter the password provided by the camera.
 Sony’s PlayMemories Mobile app is a good one as it offers sharing, remote control, and basic editing.
 The company offers more advanced apps for additional money, if you want to go there.

-With its 20.1MP APS-C sensor and $499 kit price, the Sony Alpha A5000 is a no-brainer recommendation.
-This would be an excellent move for those of leaving the land of compacts for an interchangeable lens camera.
-That said the A5000 does have its limitations as we’ve detailed.
+With its 20.1MP APS-C sensor and $$450 kit price, the Sony Alpha A5000 is a good option for those looking for a budget mirrorless camera.
+This would be an excellent move for those moving up from a point-and-shoot or smartphone, but aren’t looking for anything too complicated.
+That said, the A5000 does have its limitations as we’ve detailed.
 If you want a better LCD, faster burst mode, and 60p video, look elsewhere.
-Yet the price value equation here is a good one and the A5000 definitely achieves our Recommended status.
+Yet the price value equation here is a good one.

 - Very high-quality stills